larabjork/kickstarter-challenge/README.md

 * the relationship between goal size and campaign outcome, for plays (as a subset of theater campaigns)

 ## Analysis and Challenges
 All analyses were conducted using Microsoft Excel for Mac (version 16.64).
-The data set, which covers Kickstarters launched from 2009 through 2017, is available here: INSERT EXCEL LINK [filename](path)
+The data set, which covers Kickstarters launched from 2009 through 2017, is available here: [Kickstarter_Challenge_final](https://github.com/larabjork/kickstarter-challenge/blob/main/Kickstarter_Challenge_final.xlsx)

 ### Analysis of Outcomes Based on Launch Date
 To better understand the effect of launch timing, I selected all theater-related campaign data.
 I then compared campaign outcome (whether successful, failed, or canceled) to the month of campaign's launch, as summarized in the chart below.